Bitergia/prosoul/README.md

 **Prosoul** is a Django application.
 The recommended way to execute it is inside a python virtual environment.

+You will need Elasticsearch and Kibana in order to execute Prosoul.
+You can install them using docker-compose.
+You can find a walkthrough here, [Getting the containers](https://github.com/chaoss/grimoirelab-sirmordred/blob/master/Getting-Started.md#getting-the-containers-).
+You can omit (comment/remove) the mariadb section.

 ### Requirements

 * Python >=3.4